ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrading-to-ag-grid-31/index.md

 ---
-title: "Upgrade to AG Grid 31"
+title: "Upgrading to AG Grid 31"
 ---

 ## What's New